kapouer/matchdom/README.md

 - text: converts string with newlines by a dom fragment with hard breaks
 - html: converts string to a dom fragment
 - xml: converts string to an xml fragment
-- url: merges source and destination
+- url: converts string to an URL instance
 - keys: array of keys
 - values: array of values
 - entries: arrays of {key, value}